marklogic-community/corb2/README.md

 Any property specified with prefix (with '.') **INIT-MODULE**, **URIS-MODULE**, **PRE-BATCH-MODULE**, **PROCESS-MODULE**, **POST-BATCH-MODULE** will be set as an external variable in the corresponding XQuery module (if that variable is defined as an external string variable in XQuery module).
 For JavaScript modules the variables need be defined as global variables.

 #### Custom Input Examples:
-* `URIS-MODULE.maxLimit=1000` Expects an external string variable  _maxLimit_ in URIS-MODULE XQuery or global variable for JavaScript.
+- `URIS-MODULE.maxLimit=1000` Expects an external string variable  _maxLimit_ in URIS-MODULE XQuery or global variable for JavaScript.
-* `PROCESS-MODULE.startDate=2015-01-01` Expects an external string variable _startDate_ in PROCESS-MODULE XQuery or global variable for JavaScript.
+- `PROCESS-MODULE.startDate=2015-01-01` Expects an external string variable _startDate_ in PROCESS-MODULE XQuery or global variable for JavaScript.

 Alternatively, **URIS-MODULE** can pass custom inputs to **PRE-BATCH-MODULE**, **PROCESS-MODULE**, **POST-BATCH-MODULE** by returning one or more of the property values in above format before the count the of URIs.
 If the **URIS-MODULE** needs **URIS\_BATCH\_REF** (above) as well, it needs to be just before the URIs count.

-#### Custom Input From URIS-MODULE Example:
+#### Custom Input From URIS-MODULE Example
 ```xquery
 let $uris := cts:uris()
 return ("PROCESS-MODULE.foo=bar", "POST-BATCH-MODULE.alpha=10", fn:count($uris), $uris)